 - Irritants like dust and wind

-- It is more likely to be achieved in people who live near the equator, especially in men between 20 and 40 years old.
+- It is more likely to be achieved in people near the equator, especially in men between 20 and 40 years old.
 But it can affect anyone who lives in a sunny place.

 Consult an ophthalmologist if you have any symptoms.
 He can diagnose the condition by looking at the front of his eye with a special microscope called a slit lamp.